NidhiVadhar/DevOps-Assignment/README.md

 # EventPlanner
-Helps you to plan important days of your life
+Helps you to plan important days of your life events.